fokosun/Checkpoint2/README.md

 ## Classes

 - **Model** - Implements the Model Interface.
-User, Car, Bicycle example classes extend this class.
+User, Car example classes extend this class.

 - **Connection** - Loads and reads the .env file, returns the PDO connection object

 - **WordNotFoundException** - It is what it is, an exception class!

-- **User, Car, Bicycle** - Example classes, they extend the Model class
+- **User, Car** - Example classes, they extend the Model class